 Bret Hart vs. Davey Boy Smith (In Your House 5, Hersheypark Arena, 17th December 1995)

 For my money, Bret and Davey Boy’s match at In Your House 5 is a much, much, better match.
-For starters, there’s none of that two faces playing tweeners ambiguity that I find a little tedious for the most part.
+For starters, there are none of that two faces playing tweeners ambiguity that I find a little tedious for the most part.
 There’s a real tension between the cocky, disparaging heel Bulldog and the hurt and bitter Hitman.
-Diana, Bret’s sister and Davey Boy’s wife, creates great drama by choosing to remain at the Bulldog’s side, even though he’s clearly being an arsehole.
+Diana, Bret’s sister, and Davey Boy’s wife create great drama by choosing to remain at the Bulldog’s side, even though he’s being an arsehole.
 Not only that, but Davey Boy, as far as I’m aware, was relatively clean, giving the match every opportunity of being the classic it quickly became.

 The end is a little flat, as Hart snatches the win with a cradle.
 Still, a sneaky pin like that can work in a match like this, where both men are evenly matched and the difference between victory and defeat can simply be one man thinking that extra move in front of his opponent.

 A great story that yielded a great match.
 Don’t believe the hype about SummerSlam.
 This is the match to watch.

 Found On: In Your House 5 (WWE Network)